sajib-4414/BlogApp-BackEnd/README.md

 # Technology discussion Board Back-End
 It is the Back-End for a technology discussion related Application.
 Any front-End such as Mobile can consume this.
 I will create a front-End consumer soon.
 Right nowm, one can signup by creating an user.
 They can add profile image.
 Then they can login to do all the activities.
 An authenticated user create Posts and write comments.
 View, update, delete of comments and posts are supported.
+Make all Post request params as body params

 Used frameworks and technologies in this project are: